Legmo/taskmanager/ReadMe.md

 ____

+<a name="en_task"></a>
 ## Technical task
-<a name="en_task"></a>
-It is necessary to  create a simple task manager application.
+It is necessary to  create a simple task manager application.<br>
-In the application we need to use React and Redux.
+In the application we need to use React and Redux.<br>
-There are no special requirements for design.
+There are no special requirements for design.<br>

 **General application structure**
 - Start page